All Episodes

 I swear that was the most amazing thing I've seen.

-Well, I can't say it's the most amazing thing I've said, but anyway, it's close.
+Well, I can't say it's the most amazing thing I've seen, but anyway, it gets close.

-Yeah, have uh audio soundbite number five standing by again, and then we're gonna jump forward at a seven and stay in order, all right.
+Yeah, have audio soundbite number five standing by again, and then we're going to jump forward to seven and stay in order, all right?

 Greetings, my friends, and welcome back, Rush Limbaugh on Friday.